GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 # F/LOS Regularly

 Free/Libre Open Source software (F/LOSS) powers much of the web and the modern tech world.
-F/LOS hardware powers all manner of maker spaces, workshops, and offices.
-How do we use these same ideas and mechanisms to the benefit of Graphic Design?
+How do we put the same ideas and mechanisms towards the benefit of Graphic Design?
 Contemporary designers interface with open source through web technologies and frameworks, maybe an operating system -- Facebook React, Adobe Brackets and Phone Gap, Bootstrap, Google Android (and a lot of non-open things are built on top of open things Safari, Dropbox, etc).
-It's also likely that you've seen or used an open source font (The IBM Plex typeface got some press and fonts.google.com is moving towards serving open source fonts exclusively, making F/LOS type viewable on millions of websites across the internet (Open Sans alone is featured in more than 19,000,000 websites)).
-But, despite most of the internet being powered by open source tools (Linux, Apache, MySQL, Node.js, PHP, Drupal, etc.), and that web designers increasingly rely on F/LOS frameworks, text editors, and file formats to do their work, visual design itself has yet to embrace the F/LOS tools nor the F/LOS methodologies available to it.

-F/LOS in a graphic design context provides alternative tools for the creation of designs (Inkscape, Nodebox).
-F/LOS delivers uses file formats that are easier to port across a range of systems and tools (SVG, XML).
-Lastly, F/LOS furnishes different ideological framing for the creation of cultural artifacts (Free as in Freedom, increased collaboration).
+It's also likely that you've seen or used an open source font (The IBM Plex typeface got some press; fonts.google.com makes F/LOS type viewable on millions of websites across the internet (Open Sans is featured in more than 19,000,000 websites)).
+But, despite most of the internet being powered by open source tools (Linux, Apache, MySQL, Node.js, PHP, Drupal, etc.), and that web designers increasingly rely on F/LOS frameworks, text editors, fonts, and file formats to do their work, visual design has yet to embrace tools nor methodologies available to it.
+F/LOS in graphic design furnishes different ideological framing for the creation of cultural artifacts (Free as in Freedom, increased collaboration, community).
 Engaging in making with the tools, formats, and ideas creates new opportunities for learning and creating.
 Through these lenses F/LOS is a useful critical tool for the discipline.

 ## A Starting place